-This course is designed as a continuation of MD 210, Clinical Assisting II.
-Basic application skills of MD 210 will be refined by practical applications.
-Students will complete a series of all methods of drug administration with an emphasis on invasive procedures such as injections: intradermal, subcutaneous, intramuscular, and IV therapy.
-Students will also further their skills with electrocardiography and radiology.
+This course is designed as a continuation of MD210 Clinical Assisting II.
+Basic application skills of MD210 Clinic II will be refined by practical applications.
+Students will complete series of all methods of drug administration with an emphasis on invasive procedures such as injections: intradermal, subcutaneous, and intramuscular.